 Located on the outskirts of a small shopping complex in Monterey Park—and, ironically, right next to an L.A.
 Fitness—Jim’s Bakery offers some of the best egg tarts in the San Gabriel Valley.
-Light, flaky and luxuriously creamy, they come in at a reasonable $1.35 (read: stock up on a bunch).
+Light, flaky and luxuriously creamy, they come in at a reasonable $1.60 (read: stock up on a bunch).
 The Po tart, short for Portuguese tart, is just as decadent, with a brûléed top and an even sweeter center.
 Shelves inside the compact bakery hold packaged breads and cookies, along with Jim’s signature honey walnut tarts.
-Snag a Muay thai mango smoothie to go along with your haul of carbs (and be aware that there’s an $8 minimum on cards).
+Snag a coffee or a mango smoothie to go along with your haul of carbs (and be aware that there’s a $12 minimum on cards).

-Known for its mooncakes, Kee Wah Bakery is a prime destination for those wanting to stock up on the traditional egg yolk cakes when Chinese New Year rolls around.
+Known for its mooncakes, Kee Wah Bakery is a prime destination for those wanting to stock up on the traditional egg-yolk treats when Chinese New Year rolls around.
 Another favorite?
 The crispy pineapple bun, which flies off the shelves as soon as Kee Wah opens its doors.
-There are plenty of Chinese pastries to snag here—coconut cream buns, red bean cakes and an entire hot cake filled with egg tarts—as well as a few European pastries, too.
-Tin boxes are stacked up in the middle of the bakery that are filled with cookies, making them a great gift.
+There are plenty of Chinese pastries to snag here—coconut cream buns, red bean cakes and an entire hot cake filled with egg tarts—as well as a few European pastries and savories, too.
+Tin boxes are stacked up in the middle of the bakery that are filled with cookies, making for a great gift.

 A long-standing Chinatown staple that bridges China and Europe through pastries, this is a great bakery to stock up on almond cookies, shredded pork bread and sweet, steamed Mandarin buns.
-Browse the Western-style pastry display for gussied-up fudge brownies topped with cream and a cherry, tiramisu and multi-layered, chocolate Vienna cake.
-To take home, loaves of sliced sandwich bread beckon from the shelves, with interesting incorporations such as red bean paste, taro and coconut raisin.
+Browse the Western-style pastry display for tiramisu, multi-layered chocolate Vienna cake and gussied-up fudge brownies topped with cream and a cherry.
+To take home, loaves of sliced sandwich bread beckon from the shelves, with delectable incorporations such as red bean paste, taro and coconut with raisin.
 There's coffee, too, but it's a little weak—stick to the baked goods.

-Stepping into Oh My Pan bakery (both the Pasadena and San Gabriel locations) is like walking into a carb-laden wonderland, a sugar haven where shelves are stocked with buns and breads, both sweet and savory.
-Indulge in treats like pineapple buns and matcha mochi, green onion hot dogs and spicy seaweed sausage.
-But their just as well known for their teas, which come in a slew of flavors both cold and hot.
-Choose from fresh teas like guava iced tea, honey oolong tea or yogurt iced green tea, along with milk teas that range from lychee rose to honey matcha.
+Stepping into Oh My Pan bakery—both in Pasadena and San Gabriel—is like walking into a carb-laden wonderland, a sugar haven where shelves are stocked with buns and breads, both sweet and savory.
+Indulge in treats like pineapple buns and matcha mochi, green-onion hot dogs and spicy seaweed sausage.
+But they’re just as well known for their teas, which come in a slew of flavors both cold and hot: Choose from fresh brews like guava iced tea, honey oolong tea or yogurt iced green tea, along with milk teas that range from lychee rose to honey matcha.
 And yes, there’s definitely boba.

 Two words: mango cake.
 This Temple City Chinese bakery has acquired fans from all over the city due to its incredibly refreshing mango cake, made with hefty chunks of mango and pillowy sponge cake.
 Pre-order a whole cake or pick up a slice in the store—just know that you might inhale it in one sitting.
 Olympic Bakery also offers fruit tarts, almond cookies, pineapple cake and egg tarts, along with loaves of sweet and savory breads.